Prague is one of the top tourist destinations in Europe and it’s hard for anyone to not recognize the name of the iconic Czech city.

 There is also the touching Memorial to the victims of Communism which represents bronze male statues, which gradually disappear on the stairs and symbolizes gradual and consequent progressive mental and physical exhaustion of political prisoners.

-Not everybody who visits the capital of Czech Republic knows that the famous Prague Castle isn’t the only fortress in the city.
+Not everybody who visits the capital of the Czech Republic knows that the famous Prague Castle isn’t the only fortress in the city.

 In fact, there is the Vysehrad as well which is an interesting historic site dating back to the 10th century.